 What is a Sluice Valve?

-A gate valve or a Sluice gate valve is described as a valve that uses a gate or wedge shape disk that slides perpendicular to the flow of the fluid into or out of the pipeline.
+A gate valve or a Sluice gate valve is described as a valve that uses a gate or wedge shape disk that slides perpendicular to the fluid flow into or out of the pipeline.
 When the gate valve is fully opened, the disk of the gate valve is completely separated from the flow.
 This practically gives no opposition to flow.
 Due to this, very little reduction in pressure is experienced as the fluid moves through the gate valve.

 The sluice gate valve is the common type of valve that is used in process plants to handle slurries.
 In operation, these valves are either fully opened or fully closed.